 - Some find the control panel too bright, and occasional fan switch faults have been reported

-Get the Aircare whole-house humidifier at Amazon or The Home Depot.
+Get the Aircare whole-house humidifier at Amazon, The Home Depot, or Walmart.

 This unit offers three fan speeds and a clever vortex action that spreads humidity evenly over an area of up to 1,000 square feet.
 There are two easy-to-manage 2-gallon tanks, giving 24 hours of runtime at the highest fan setting.
 Automatic sensors adjust humidity to the chosen level, so it might run longer.